History :

 but reached no further than Galveston in 1684

-1765 Official confirmation of Land Grant of "La Isla de la Laguna" and
+- 1765 Official confirmation of Land Grant of "La Isla

 las tierras de Azataranas on November 24.

-1795 Jose Nicolas Balli, inherits "La Isla de Santiago" along with the
+- 1795 Jose Nicolas Balli, inherits "La Isla de

 ranch of "Atazaranas" from his father, will dated August 9.
 It appears